Variance reduced Shapley value estimation for trustworthy data valuation: Related Work and Contribution

 The stratified sampling has been considered in the cooperative game theory. \cite{Maleki2013bounding} use the stratified sampling to improve the bound of the approximation error.
 That is, they first scale the difference between Shapley and its estimated value to obtain the expression related to the sampling number of each layer.
 By minimizing this difference, they decide the sampling number of each layer and give the specific implementation method of stratified sampling. \cite{2017improving} employ stratified sampling to estimate Shapley value, by reducing the variance of the estimations obtained by stratified sampling giving the formula of sampling number in every stratum.
-They consider that one of the sources of variance for each marginal contribution is the player and the order in which that player arrives, so they take two sources of variation when stratifying.
+They consider that one of the sources of variance for each marginal contribution is the player and the order in which that player arrives, so they take two sources of variation when stratifying. \cite{2021Approximating} derive a concentration inequality that is tailored to stratified Shapley value estimation using sample variance information.
+Based on this error bound, they propose an online process of sequentially choosing samples from the strata in order to minimize the estimate error.
 Our research focuses more on how to apply the Shapley value to the data pricing market.
 In the data market scenario, the large variance brought by algorithms for estimating data Shapley is unacceptable.
 Therefore, we consider using the stratified sampling method, but unlike ~\cite{Maleki2013bounding}, we aim at the minimum variance of estimators from the algorithmic randomness.
-While the algorithm in \cite{2017improving} applies to situations where the variability of the marginal contributions depends greatly on each player’s arrival position and is also not suitable for our scenario.
-Therefore, we propose a robust data pricing approach specifically for data markets.
+The algorithm in \cite{2017improving} applies to situations where the variability of the marginal contributions depends greatly on each player’s arrival position and is also not suitable for our scenario.
+While the algorithm in \cite{2021Approximating} selects samples online according to the conclusion of the central inequality to reduce the estimation error, which increases the unnecessary calculation cost for the data markets and does not consider the variance of the estimated value.
+Therefore, we propose a trustworthy data pricing approach specifically for data markets.

 We summarize the contributions of this paper as follows: